LestherSK/beacon/readme.txt

 Contact
 -------
 Visit http://tinkerlog.com for latest infos on this device.
-You can also leave me a message at alex@tinkerlog.com.
+You can also leave me a message at alex at tinkerlog.com.